 Classical mechanics is the heart and soul of all physics.
-Everything else -- be relativity, statistical mechanics of many particles or fields, and even quantum mechanics or quantum field theory -- builds crucially on the ideas we will explore in this course.
-To begin with, we must learn how to "see" the world from a physicist's eye, and "model" it using simpler pictures, that eventually translates into equations that we can try to "understand" and sometimes "solve".
-But equally important are the concepts: e.g., Degrees of Freedom, Symmetry, Action, Stability, Integrability, Flows, and Adiabatic Invariance, as well as their consequences.
+Everything else -- be its relativity, electromagnetism, statistical mechanics, and even quantum mechanics and quantum field theory -- builds crucially on the ideas we will explore in this course.
+To begin with, we must learn how to "see" the world with the physicist's eyes, and "model" it using simpler pictures, which we can translate into equations that we can try to "understand" and only sometimes "solve".
+Equally important are the underlying concepts: e.g., degrees of freedom, symmetry, action, stability, integrability, flows, and adiabatic invariance, as well as their consequences.
 These concepts, in turn, provide a new pair of eyes that reveal new pictures in more abstract spaces.

 This is course PHY-104.1 in the TIFR graduate school.